dataArtisans/flink-training-web/devEnvSetup.md

 - an IDE for Java (and/or Scala) development.
   Follow these [instructions](http://ci.apache.org/projects/flink/flink-docs-release-1.1/internals/ide_setup.html) to set up IntelliJ IDEA (preferred) or Eclipse.

 In previous trainings we had the best experiences with UNIX-based setups.
-If your main operating system is Windows, we recommend to setup a virtual machine running Linux.
+If your main operating system is Windows, we recommend you setup a virtual machine running Linux.
 Most commands provided in the training instructions are for UNIX systems.

 ### 2. Generate a Flink Maven project